 Root Cause of Supply Chain Risk

 Supply chain risk assessment is the first step to mitigating supply chain risk.
 Root cause analysis is a structured way of addressing issues.
-Irrespective of whether the risks are internal (arise within the company’s operational walls and subject to mitigation by managers and planners), or external (factors that are outside the company’s control like supplier or partner efficiency).
+Irrespective of whether the risks are internal (arise within the company’s operational walls and are subject to mitigation by managers and planners), or external (factors that are outside the company’s control like a supplier or partner efficiency).